JBNCK/fp3_debloater/README.md

 Fist you'll need USB debugging enabled on your phone.
 To do that, we also must have developer options enabled.
 To do that, go into 'settings >> about phone' and tap the build number 7 times (It may ask you for your pin code/pattern).
 Congrats!
 Now when you go back to settings, you'll see developer options under the 'system' category.
 In the developer options, scroll down a bit and enable 'USB debugging' (might also be called 'Android debugging').
 Now if you run the script, it'll show a confirmation prompt.
 Confirm when it pops up (It might even show up directly after you enable USB/Android debugging).

-To run the script on Linux, see 'Running the script (Linux/Unix/MacOS!)' below.
+To run the script on Linux/Unix/MacOS, see 'Running the script (Linux/Unix/MacOS!)' below.

 To run the script on Linux you'll also need: